Every input your team takes in becomes structured knowledge.

 3

-Three loops keep your ops manual alive — without anyone scheduling "documentation time."
+Three loops keep your manual alive — without anyone scheduling "documentation time."

 The Gap Loop